 The Duke and Duchess also got the chance to meet the Winmalee girl guides and planted a native gum tree while the girls watched on.
 The couple then posed for photographs and went inside to meet a number of schoolgirls, police, firefighters and politicians.

-then Duke and Duchess of York (who later became King George VI and Queen Elizabeth) were driven to the Point to enjoy the view of the site.
+The next stop on the tour of the Blue Mountains was Echo Point, where the iconic three sisters rock formations are.
+This spot has had its fair share of royal visitors in the past.
+In 1927, while undertaking a tour on behalf of King George V, the then Duke and Duchess of York (who later became King George VI and Queen Elizabeth) were driven to the Point to enjoy the view of the site.
 Her Majesty The Queen and Prince Philip also made the trip to the Point in 1954 while on their tour of the Commonwealth following The Queen’s coronation.

 While at Echo Point, William and Catherine met with a group of young girls who had been picked from the crowds by the couple’s protection officers.
 The couple posed for photos and were introduced to three Aboriginal elders, representing the Indigenous landowners of Echo Point.
 They presented the couple with a possum cloak for Prince George and a kangaroo skin cloak for themselves.

 Whilst taking in the spectacular view the Duke said: “It’s a great place for a picnic”.
 The couple then watched an abseiling demonstration from the cliff face, with Prince William standing just inches from the 100 metre drop from the cliff face so to get a better look.